mov-ebx/discord-scripts/README.md

 ## How do you use the scripts?

 While you can use each script indivdually in the [scripts directory](src/scripts/), the easiest way to use the scripts, is by using the launcher.
-The launcher is available in the "Releases" tab.
+The launcher is available in the [Releases](https://github.com/mov-ebx/discord-scripts/releases/latest) tab.

 All you need is Python installed and the necessary [requirements](src/requirements.txt).
 I wrote the scripts in Python 3.10.6, so I'd recommend you [install that version](https://www.python.org/downloads/release/python-3106/).
 However, later versions should work too.